Creating A Renewed Prairie Home

 Plant communities: Emergent Marsh, Oak Woodland, Riparian Forest, Scrub Shrub, Wet Prairie

-Like many other urban sites, Thomas Dairy became dominated by non-native plants that crowded out the native plant communities.
+Like many other urban sites, Thomas Dairy had become dominated by non-native plants that crowded out the native plant communities.
 Soil was compacted from decades of grazing and agricultural use.
+Plant life suffered from off-trail use by both people and dogs.
 Due to drain tiles and ditching, the wetland hydrology was degraded, eliminating the wet prairie and reducing available habitat for water birds, amphibians and other wildlife.

 Additionally, the neighboring natural areas at Cook Park are managed with the help of a partnership among Tualatin Riverkeepers, City of Tigard, Friends of Trees and others, with funding from CWS and Metro.
 Through volunteer planting events, thousands of native trees, shrubs and herbaceous species have been added to the site.
 The partners have made this a demonstration site that illustrates the importance of incorporating ecology in urban areas.